cisagov/ScubaGear/baselines/aad.md

 1. Before blocking legacy authentication across the entire application base, follow [these instructions](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/block-legacy-authentication#identify-legacy-authentication-use) to determine if any of the agency’s existing applications are presently using legacy authentication.

-2. Follow [the instructions on this page](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-policy-block-legacy) to create a conditional access policy that blocks legacy authentication.
+2. Follow [the instructions on this page](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-policy-block-legacy) to create a conditional access policy blocking legacy authentication.

 ## 2. Risk Based Policies

 This section provides policies that help reduce security risks related to user accounts that may have been compromised.
 These policies use a combination of AAD Identity Protection and AAD Conditional Access.
 AAD Identity Protection uses numerous signals to detect the risk level for each user or sign-in to determine if an account may have been compromised.

-- _Additional mitigations to secure Workload Identities:_ Although not covered in this baseline due to the need for an additional non-standard license, Microsoft also provides support for mitigating risks related to workload identities (AAD applications or service principals).
+- _Additional mitigations to secure Workload Identities:_ Although not covered in this baseline due to the need for an additional non-standard license, Microsoft provides support for mitigating risks related to workload identities (AAD applications or service principals).
 Agencies should strongly consider implementing this feature because workload identities present many of the same risks as interactive user access and are commonly used in modern systems.
 Follow [these instructions](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/workload-identity) to apply conditional access policies to workload identities.

 - _Note:_ The term "high risk" in the context of this section denotes the risk level applied by the AAD Identity Protection service to a user account or sign-in event.
-See the Resources section for a link to a detailed description of AAD Identity Protection risk and the factors that comprise it.
+See the Resources section for a link to a detailed description of AAD Identity Protection risk and the factors comprising it.

 ### Policies
 #### MS.AAD.2.1v1